andreasneuber/implement-quality-control-from-scratch-in-IT-startup/README.md

-# Implement Quality Control From Scratch in StartUp
+# Implement Quality Control From Scratch in IT StartUp

 ## Possible Procedure
 - Get a talented "[studentische Hilfskraft](https://www.google.com/search?q=translate+studentische+Hilfskraft&oq=translate)", if possible with IT Background